- About E2C

 In 1998 the City of Marseille took the initiative to set up an Association that will continue the network activities in order to carry on sharing experiences of the participating schools, and extend the number of participants cities and schools.

 In June 1999 a European Association has officially been established in Heerlen (NL).
-The association is presided by the region Parkstad Limburg (NL) and the secretariat is carried out by Maecon (Heerlen, NL).
+At the moment the association is presided by the City of Matosinhos (PT) and the secretariat is carried out by EURICON (Simpelfeld, NL).

 For more information you can download the information brochure of E2C-Europe.
 It also gives you the opportunity to subscribe as a member.